- Career Exploration

 Students may earn 1-3 credits per term and no more than 6 credits total for Comm 322.
 For additional information refer to Comm 322 policies and procedures.

-The honors program offers a special opportunity for declared Communication and Media seniors with strong academic records and a desire to pursue individual scholarly research.
-Students admitted to the honors program design and conduct an individual research project and write a senior honors thesis.
+The seniors thesis program offers a special opportunity for declared Communication and Media seniors with strong academic records and a desire to pursue individual scholarly research.
+Students admitted to the honors program design and conduct an individual research project and write a senior thesis.
 Please see the Senior Thesis Program for more information.

 Independent Student Reading and Research